csaid/csaid.github.io/_posts/2013-08-19-which-famous-economist.markdown

 disqus_identifier: 192 http://filedrawer.wordpress.com/?p=192
 ---

-I made a new webpage, http://www.whichfamouseconomistareyoumostsimilarto.com
+I made a new webpage: [http://www.whichfamouseconomistareyoumostsimilarto.com](http://www.whichfamouseconomistareyoumostsimilarto.com/)

 Here's an FAQ for it.